Masala Herb

 For example, rose water is most commonly used in Germany, orange water would be a must in a french marzipan recipe.

-The near east and in Asia in general rose water is usually used to prepare marzipan almond paste.
+The near east, and in Asia in general, uses rose water to prepare marzipan almond paste.

 Because rose water seems to be the norm I tend to prefer this over orange water.